Nightwatch NSX4 Flashlight Review

-This light has very solid build quality.
+This light has a very solid build quality.
 The knurling is very interesting – rarely (if ever?) do you see knurling go all the way around cooling fins like this.
-Also the cooling fins…. there are a bunch of those.
+Also the cooling fins… there are a bunch of those.

 This is a “quad” but bigger than the light most people mean by quad.